pymupdf/PyMuPDF-Optional-Material/docs/quad.rst

    .. method:: __init__(self, sequence)

-      Overloaded constructors: "ul", "ur", "ll", "lr" stand for :data:`point_like` objects (the four corners), "sequence" is a Python sequence type with four :data:`point_like` objects.
+      Overloaded constructors: "ul", "ur", "ll", "lr" stand for :data:`point_like` objects (the four corners), "sequence" is a Python sequence with four :data:`point_like` objects.

       If "quad" is specified, the constructor creates a **new copy** of it.